Frankie Fredericks

 Frank "Frankie" Fredericks (born 2 October 1967) is a former track and field athlete from Namibia.
-Running in the 100 metres and 200 metres, he won four silver medals at the Olympic Games (two in 1992 and two in 1996), making him Namibia's only able-bodied Olympic medalist until Christine Mboma's silver medal at the 2020 Olympics in Tokyo.
+Running in the 100 metres and 200 metres, he won four silver medals at the Olympic Games (two in 1992 and two in 1996), making him Namibia's only Olympic medalist until Christine Mboma's silver medal at the 2020 Olympics in Tokyo.
 He also won gold medals at the World Championships, World Indoor Championships, All-Africa Games and Commonwealth Games.
 He is the world indoor record-holder for 200 metres, with a time of 19.92 seconds set in 1996.

 Fredericks has broken 20 seconds for the 200 metres 24 times.
 He also holds the joint-third-fastest non-winning time for the 200 metres.
 In August 1996, Fredericks ran 19.68 seconds in the Olympic final in Atlanta, Georgia.

 He is also the oldest man to have broken 20 seconds for the 200 metres.
 On 12 July 2002 in Rome, Fredericks won the 200 metres in a time of 19.99 seconds at the age of 34 years 283 days.
 He is currently serving as a council member in the IAAF.

 On 3 March 2017, Fredericks was implicated in the IAAF corruption scandal, stemming from a large cash payment he received in 2009.
 The investigation is still to be concluded.

 Education and early life

-Fredericks was born in Windhoek on 2 October 1967, the only child of Riekie Fredericks, a seamstress, and Andries Kangootui, a farmer.
-He grew up in the city's Katutura township, his parents split up while he was little.
+Fredericks was born in Windhoek, the only child of Riekie Fredericks, a seamstress, and Andries Kangootui, a farmer.
+He grew up in the city's Katutura township, his parents splitting up while he was little.
 In 1981 he switched to the Catholic school at Döbra to play competitive soccer.
 When he received a scholarship to complete his matric at Concordia College Fredericks took up athletics because the soccer was not strong at Concordia.
 He still played for Black Africa, one of the country's top teams.

-After school he took up work at Rössing Uranium Ltd. in Swakopmund and soon got a partial scholarship at Brigham Young University in the US in 1987.
-There he studied computer science and graduated with a MBA.
+After school, he took up work at Rössing Uranium Ltd. in Swakopmund and soon got a partial scholarship at Brigham Young University in the US in 1987.
+There he studied computer science and graduated with an MBA.

 During his college career, Fredericks earned numerous All-American citations and won three NCAA championships.